Debating Truth: Debate-driven Claim Verification with Multiple Large Language Model Agents: Experiments

-\hhr{As shown in Fig.~\ref{fig:combined}, the zero-shot Moderator achieves most correct verdicts within the first debate round.
-However, as debates progress to subsequent rounds, its error rate increases.
-This may be because claims that requiring extended debate are inherently more complex.
-Besides, LLM performance is observed to degrade in multi-turn conversations in various tasks \cite{llm_lost,tcss_stance,icdm_stance}.
-In contrast, the Advanced Moderator maintains consistently higher accuracy across all rounds, which indicates that our post-training improves the Moderator’s ability to make accurate decisions for both straightforward claims resolvable in a single round and complex ones.}
+As shown in Table~\ref{tab:main}, our Debate-SFT method yields substantial improvements in the Moderator's performance compared to its zero-shot counterpart.
+For instance, under Retrieved (H), the w/o Debate-SFT variant exhibits significant performance degradation, with accuracy dropping from 72.8\% to 53.8\% when using Llama-3.1-8B and from 72.6\% to 54.2\% when using Qwen-2.5-7B.
+The results highlight the risks of using zero-shot LLM agents, such as those in \cite{han2025beyond}, for this task.

-\hhr{Additionally, we observe that the zero-shot Moderator tends to issue neutral verdicts, i.e., Not Enough Evidence (NEE) and Conflicting Evidence/Cherry-Picking (CEC), even when sufficient evidence exists to support or refute a claim.
-This behavior can arise from conformity bias in LLM agents \cite{conform1, conform2}, where the Moderator leans toward agreeing with both Debaters to avoid definitive judgments that contradict either side.} \hhr{As shown in Table~\ref{tab:conform}, while our debate-driven approach improves zero-shot claim verification compared to the RAG-COT baseline, it also increases conformity, with false positive rates (FPRs) of 9.4\% (NEE) and 26.2\% (CEC).
-After applying D-SFT and D-DPO post-training, these rates drop to 2.0\% (NEE) and 1.5\% (CEC), demonstrating the effectiveness of our training strategy in reducing unwarranted neutrality.}
+To further interpret these improvements, Fig.~\ref{fig:combined} compares DebateCV performance with and without Debate-SFT, using Llama-3.1-8B as Moderators across debated rounds under the Retrieved (H) condition.
+It is observed that the zero-shot Moderator resolves most claims in the first debate round, but its error rate rises in subsequent rounds.
+This is likely due to the inherent complexity of claims requiring extended debate, compounded by known LLM performance degradation in multi-turn dialogues in various tasks~\cite{llm_lost,tcss_stance,icdm_stance}.
+In contrast, the Moderator post-trained by Debate-SFT sustains higher accuracy across all rounds, which shows \textbf{enhanced decision-making for both simple claims resolvable in a single round and more challenging ones}.

-\hhr{ \textit{\textbf{How is the computational cost of our framework?}} Table~\ref{tab:cost_analysis_small} shows that DebateCV incurs a marginal cost increase (\$0.0149 per claim) over RAG-COT, with detailed cost calculations available in Appendix~\ref{sec:cost}.
-Given the importance of accuracy in fact-checking, this extra expense is justified.}
+Further, we observe that the zero-shot Moderator frequently defaults to neutral verdicts, i.e., \textit{Not Enough Evidence} (NEE) and \textit{Conflicting Evidence/Cherry-picking} (CEC), even when sufficient evidence exists to definitively support or refute a claim.
+This may stem from conformity bias in LLMs~\cite{conform1, conform2}, where the Moderator avoids contradicting either Debater.
+For example, in Table~\ref{tab:conform}, the zero-shot Moderator yields high false positive rates of 25.0\% for NEE and 6.3\% for CEC.
+Nonetheless, Debate-SFT dramatically reduces the false positive rates to 0.4\% for NEE and 1.1\% for CEC, respectively, highlighting its benefits in \textbf{mitigating unwarranted neutrality and generating decisive verdicts}.